ubsicap/assure_support_site/README.md

 This installation is configured to work with [Portainer](https://www.portainer.io/), a web-based container management GUI.
 It's like Docker Desktop, but in a web browser.

 The service is launched automatically alongside the rest of the containers.
 To access, navigate to `https://<Domain Name>:9443`

+## Migrating Database Content

+**Note**: Migrating database content, regardless of the method you choose, requires you to migrate _all_ database content.
+This includes site-specific configuration (theme settings, moderation flags, etc.), not just user and post data.
+Any content not backed up on the destination machine will be deleted!

+There are two distinct ways to host the database:

+- Presently, a Docker container is running MySQL and its data is stored using a Docker volume
+- [AWS RDS](https://aws.amazon.com/rds/) is a cloud-based database solution

+Migrating data to the server depends on which database is implemented.

+### Docker Volumes

+1. On the host of the source of the database, archive the `_data` folder located in `/var/lib/docker/volumes/<db container volume>/`
+   1. `<db container volume>` is either `app_q2a_db_volume` or `assure_support_site_q2a_db_volume`
+1. Ensure the destination machine has enough storage capacity for the new database.
+If not, [increase its disk space](https://linuxhint.com/increase-disk-space-ec2/).
+1. Transfer the archive to the destination machine ([`gdown`](https://pypi.org/project/gdown/) for downloading from Google Drive)
+1. Stop all running containers.
+1. Create a backup of `/var/lib/docker/volumes/app_q2a_db_volume/_data` on the destination machine.
+   1. `sudo mv /var/lib/docker/volumes/app_q2a_db_volume/_data ./_data_db_backup`
+1. Unzip the archive so that the new `_data` volume is located in place of the folder you just backed up.
+1. Re-start containers and ensure that all data was transported successfully.

+### Amazon RDS (Section not finished)

+1. On the host of the source of the database, create a MySQL dump:
+   1. `mysqldump -u root -p --opt [database name] > [database name].sql`
+1. Transfer the dump to the destination machine.
+   1. `scp [database name].sql [username]@[servername]:path/to/database/`
+1. Import the new database:
+   1. `mysql -u root -p newdatabase < /path/to/newdatabase.sql`